Pension Drawdown Service

 How we calculated these figures

-All figures take account of inflation and show the buying power of your pension in today's money.
-Please see how to read these results below.
+The figures here take into account of inflation at 2% and show the buying power of your pension in today’s money.
+We use the tax year 2024/25 for the relevant figures.
 If you have any questions, contact our Investment Consultants on 0800 433 4574 or email hello@moneyfarm.com.
-Find out more about your tax relief and pension allowances.

 The inheritance tax benefits of pension drawdown